COVID-19 Related Test Data and Reporting: FAQs on Testing for SARS-CoV-2

 For additional information, see the Diagnostic Data & Reporting page from the Department of Health and Human Services (HHS).

 When FDA issues an Emergency Use Authorization (EUA) for a COVID-19 test, the letter of authorization includes a condition that requires authorized laboratories performing COVID-19 testing to have a process in place for reporting test results to healthcare providers and relevant public health authorities, as appropriate.
-FDA considers this condition to include authorized laboratories reporting test results to HHS in accordance with section 18115 of the CARES Act.

 A: In order to reduce reporting burdens for testing facilities and ensure that the core COVID-19 related test data is accurate and meaningful, pre-harmonized terminology standards -- LOINC and SNOMED-CT codes -- are available.
 Using this basic and simple approach to ensuring the same test is described the same way can help establish infrastructure needed to accomplish our mission of protecting and promoting public health.